jackdewinter/pymarkdown/docs/rules/rule_md046.md

 ## Reasoning

+### Readability

 One of the main keys to readability is to have consistent formatting applied throughout a group of documents.
-Extending the concept even further, many organizations have specific rules on how documents should be authored throughout that organization.
+Extending the concept even further, organizations may have specific rules on how documents should be authored throughout that organization.
 It follows that both concepts may extend to specifying which element should be used for specifying code blocks in a Markdown document.